n00b69/woa-a52s/guide/status.md

 ## Project Status
 This project is in early stages of development.
 Lots of things currently do not work, while they may work in the future.

-Windows is currently only compatible with [**BIT 9 firmware**](guide/materials.md#check-bootloader-version).
-Do not attempt to install Windows if you are running BIT 10 firmware.

 #### Features
 - [ ] Audio (Speakers)
 - [ ] Audio (3.5mm)